joeshull/what_the_fish_betta/README.md

 ## Logistic Regression Training
-[d]: #Logistic 'A quick guide to Logistic Regression'
+[log]: #Logistic 'A quick guide to Logistic Regression'

 ## Classification Result
-[e]: #Results 'A report on the Logistic Regresion model results'
+[res]: #Results 'A report on the Logistic Regresion model results'

 Since our data is clean